-Mandatory spending for VA entitlement programs is expected to rise by \$1.2 billion for FY2001; the House version of H.R.
-4635 would provide a \$1.4 billion increase in funds for discretionary programs, the Senate version a \$1.5 billion increase.
-Most of the proposed increase in funds for discretionary programs is intended for VA medical care.
-Under both versions of the bill, VA medical care would receive nearly \$1.3 billion more than approved for FY2000, which was \$1.7 billion above the freeze level Congress had previously approved for FY2000.
+Mandatory spending for VA entitlement programs is projected to rise by \$1.2 billion for FY2001.
+Most of the proposed increase in discretionary spending for VA programs is intended for medical care.
+The President requested, both Houses approved, and the final enacted bill provides \$20.3 billion for VA medical care, nearly \$1.3 billion more than approved for FY2000, which was \$1.7 billion above the freeze level Congress had previously approved for FY2000.

-Congress provided \$44.3 billion for VA during FY2000, an increase of \$1.7 billion above FY1999, and \$1.8 billion above the Administration's request.
+Congress provided \$44.3 billion for VA for FY2000, an increase of \$1.7 billion above FY1999, and \$1.8 billion above the Administration's request.
 Subsequently, the across-the-board cut of 0.38% mandated by P.L.
 106-113 reduced the medical care appropriation by \$79.5 million.